Why You’re Gaining Weight in Perimenopause (Even When You’re Eating Well)

 For most of your adult life, estrogen was working quietly in the background — which is why weight gain in perimenopause can feel so sudden and confusing.
 It supported your insulin sensitivity.
 It influenced where your body stored fat — directing it toward your hips and thighs, away from your midsection.
 It helped regulate cortisol, your primary stress hormone.
 And it played a significant role in maintaining your gut microbiome, which has more influence over your metabolism than most people realize.

 Fat storage shifts.
-Lower estrogen changes where your body prefers to store energy — from the periphery (hips, thighs) to the center (around the organs, around the midsection).
-This is not cosmetic.
-Central adiposity is associated with inflammation, cardiovascular risk, and further hormonal disruption.
-It is a physiological shift, not a personal failure.
+Lower estrogen changes where your body prefers to store energy — from the hips and thighs to the midsection and around the organs.
+This is a physiological shift, not a personal failure.
+And it matters beyond appearance — central fat storage is tied to inflammation, cardiovascular risk, and further hormonal disruption.

 Cortisol's effects intensify.
 Estrogen and cortisol exist in a kind of balance.
 As estrogen declines, cortisol's fat-storing influence becomes more pronounced.
 The same life stressors that felt manageable in your thirties and forties now register differently in your body — with real metabolic consequences.

-Muscle is more vulnerable.
+Muscle becomes more vulnerable.
 Estrogen has a protective effect on muscle tissue.
-As it declines, the age-related process of muscle loss accelerates — particularly if protein intake is inadequate, which, in my experience, it almost always is for women in this stage of life.
-And because muscle is metabolically active — it burns calories simply by existing — less muscle means a lower metabolic rate.
-Everything slows.
+As it declines, muscle loss tends to accelerate — particularly when protein intake is low.
+And because muscle is metabolically active — it burns calories just by existing — less muscle means a slower metabolism.

 What Your Gut Has to Do With It

-Here’s the piece that surprises most women, and that most doctors never mention:
+Here's the piece that surprises most women, and that many doctors never mention.

 There is a community of bacteria living in your gut called the estrobolome.
-These bacteria produce an enzyme called beta-glucuronidase, which is responsible for reactivating estrogen after the liver has processed it for elimination.
+These bacteria produce an enzyme called beta-glucuronidase, which reactivates estrogen after the liver has processed it for elimination.
 When the estrobolome is diverse and healthy, this process is regulated — estrogen is metabolized and cleared efficiently.

-When the microbiome is disrupted — through years of antibiotic use, a diet low in fermented foods and fiber, chronic stress, or the hormonal changes of perimenopause itself — the estrobolome becomes dysregulated.
-Estrogen metabolism becomes imbalanced, contributing to either estrogen excess (what’s often called estrogen dominance) or estrogen deficiency at the cellular level, even when blood tests look “normal.”
+When the microbiome is disrupted — through years of antibiotic use, a diet low in fermented foods and fiber, chronic stress, or the hormonal shifts of perimenopause itself — the estrobolome can become dysregulated.
+This can contribute to either estrogen excess or estrogen deficiency at the cellular level, even when blood tests look "normal."

-The bloating that many women in perimenopause experience.
-The midsection weight that doesn’t respond to the things that always worked before.
+The bloating many women experience in perimenopause.
+The midsection weight that doesn't respond to what used to work.
 The mood instability.
-These can all be downstream of an estrobolome that isn’t functioning well — and the estrobolome is fed, first and foremost, by what you eat.
+These can all trace back to an estrobolome that isn't functioning well — and the estrobolome is fed, first and foremost, by what you eat.

 Supporting your gut is not a secondary concern during this transition.
 It is central to hormonal balance.

 When unexpected weight appears, the instinct is to eat less.
-I understand this — it’s what we’ve been taught.
+I understand this — it's what most of us have been taught.
 And in the short term, restriction can produce results compelling enough to make it seem like the right answer.

-But for women in perimenopause, aggressive caloric restriction initiates a cascade of downstream consequences that most diet advice never accounts for.
+But for women in perimenopause, significant caloric restriction tends to set off a chain of consequences that most diet advice never accounts for.

 Restriction elevates cortisol.
-Your body experiences significant caloric deficit as a physiological threat.
+Your body experiences a significant caloric deficit as a physiological threat.
 The stress response activates.
 Cortisol rises.
-And as we’ve seen, elevated cortisol in the context of declining estrogen is a particularly potent driver of abdominal fat storage.
-You restrict.
-You lose some weight.
-Cortisol climbs.
-The weight returns — often with more, and often specifically to your midsection.
+And as we've seen, elevated cortisol in the context of declining estrogen is a particularly potent driver of abdominal fat storage.
+You restrict, you lose some weight, cortisol climbs, the weight returns — often with more, and often specifically to your midsection.

 Restriction accelerates muscle loss.
-Caloric restriction paired with inadequate protein is a reliable formula for losing muscle alongside or instead of fat — particularly when the body is protecting its energy reserves.
-Less muscle means a lower metabolic rate.
-You have made the underlying problem worse.
+Caloric restriction paired with low protein is a reliable formula for losing muscle alongside fat — particularly when the body is in energy-conservation mode.
+Less muscle means a slower metabolism.
+The underlying problem gets worse.

 Restriction depletes the nutrients your hormones need most.
-Vitamins A, D, E, and K2 — the fat-soluble vitamins found primarily in animal foods — are essential for hormone production, bone density, immune function, and metabolic health.
-These are precisely the nutrients most commonly eliminated in low-calorie, low-fat protocols.
-Women in perimenopause are already at higher risk of deficiency in these nutrients.
+The fat-soluble vitamins found mostly in animal foods are essential for hormone production, bone density, immune function, and metabolic health.
+These are the nutrients most commonly eliminated in low-calorie, low-fat eating.
+Women in perimenopause are already at higher risk of being low in these nutrients.
 Restriction compounds it.

 The answer is not less food.
 It is different food.
 More nourishing food.
-Food that actually gives your body what it needs to navigate this transition.
+Food that gives your body what it needs to move through this transition.

-My body told me otherwise, in ways I didn’t recognize until much later.
+My body told me otherwise, in ways I didn't recognize until much later.
 The deep afternoon exhaustion.
 The brain fog that had quietly settled in over years.
 The gum recession that sent me to six dentists over three years, spending nearly $1,500 in consultations, trying every remedy I could find.
-Not one of those dentists ever asked about my hormones.
+Not one of those dentists ever asked about what I was eating.

-Price had traveled the world studying traditional cultures with no access to modern medicine and consistently found near-perfect health.
-Different geographies, different climates, wildly different foods.
-But one pattern appeared everywhere without exception: every single one of these cultures prized animal foods and went to great lengths to source and prepare them.
+Price had traveled the world studying traditional cultures with no access to modern medicine and found remarkably good health.
+Different geographies, different climates, completely different foods.
+But one thing showed up consistently: these cultures prized animal foods and went to great lengths to get them.

 I changed my diet overnight.
 Eggs, meat, butter, bone broth, liver.
-Real food.
 The shift was not subtle.
 Muscle came back.
 The afternoon crashes stopped.
-Brain fog lifted like a window thrown open.
-My best friend noticed within weeks: you’re moving faster.
-My thinking became sharp again in a way it hadn’t been in years.
+Brain fog lifted.
+My best friend noticed within weeks: you're moving faster.
+My thinking became sharp again in a way it hadn't been in years.

 That's why I teach what I teach.
 Not from theory, but from having lived the difference.

-They ate abundant protein from quality animal sources.
-Protein is the single most important dietary lever for managing perimenopause-related body composition changes.
-It preserves and builds muscle mass.
-It is the most satiating macronutrient, naturally regulating appetite without restriction.
-It supports the liver’s capacity to metabolize and detox estrogen.
-Most women in perimenopause are significantly under-eating protein — and it shows.
+Protein from quality animal sources.
+Protein is one of the most important dietary levers for managing body composition changes in perimenopause.
+It preserves and builds muscle.
+It's the most filling macronutrient, naturally regulating appetite without restriction.
+It supports the liver's ability to metabolize estrogen.

-They ate traditional fats without fear.
-Every steroid hormone in your body — estrogen, progesterone, cortisol, DHEA, testosterone — is synthesized from cholesterol.
+Traditional fats, eaten without fear.
+The major hormones in your body — estrogen, progesterone, cortisol, DHEA, testosterone — are built from cholesterol.
 You cannot make adequate hormones on a low-fat diet.
-Ancestral cultures ate animal fats, butter, tallow, coconut, olive oil.
-They did not have the rate of hormonal disruption we now accept as a normal part of aging.
+Traditional cultures ate animal fats and did not experience the rate of hormonal disruption we now accept as a normal part of aging.

-They fermented their food.
-Yogurt, kefir, cheese, fermented vegetables — these foods feed the gut microbiome, including the estrobolome responsible for healthy estrogen metabolism.
-In traditional diets, fermented foods appeared at nearly every meal.
-In most modern diets, they are an afterthought or absent entirely.
+Fermented foods regularly.
+These feed the gut microbiome, including the estrobolome responsible for healthy estrogen metabolism.
+In traditional diets, fermented foods appeared often.
+In most modern diets, they are an afterthought or missing entirely.

-They ate the whole animal.
-Organ meats, bone broth, collagen-rich cuts, marrow — these foods are extraordinarily rich in the fat-soluble vitamins and minerals that women in this stage of life are most commonly deficient in.
-A single serving of liver provides more bioavailable B12, folate, iron, retinol, and copper than most supplements on the market.
+The whole animal.
+Organ meats, bone broth, collagen-rich cuts — these are rich in the fat-soluble vitamins and minerals that women at this stage of life tend to be low in.
+No supplement can replicate what they deliver.

-Why is my stomach getting bigger even though I haven’t changed how I eat?
+Why is my midsection getting bigger even though I haven't changed how I eat?

 Can I actually lose weight during perimenopause, or should I just accept this?

-You can absolutely support healthy body composition during perimenopause — but the approach needs to change.
-Caloric restriction, particularly aggressive restriction, typically makes things worse by elevating cortisol and accelerating muscle loss.
-Increasing protein, supporting gut health, improving insulin sensitivity through food choices, and building muscle through resistance exercise are far more effective and sustainable strategies.
+You can support healthy body composition during perimenopause — but the approach needs to change.
+Caloric restriction tends to make things worse by elevating cortisol and accelerating muscle loss.
+Increasing protein, supporting gut health, and building muscle through resistance exercise are far more effective and sustainable strategies.

 What is estrogen dominance and does it cause weight gain?

 Closely related, yes.
-Declining estrogen is directly associated with decreased insulin sensitivity.
-Managing carbohydrate intake, prioritizing protein and fat, and building muscle through resistance training all improve insulin sensitivity over time.
-This is one of the reasons ancestral nutrition — with its emphasis on protein, traditional fat, and real food over processed carbohydrates — tends to be particularly effective for women in this stage of life.
+Declining estrogen is directly tied to decreased insulin sensitivity.
+This is one of the reasons ancestral nutrition tends to work well for women at this stage of life.

 How long before I notice a difference?

 Most women who apply these principles consistently notice shifts in energy, digestion, and inflammation within two to three weeks.
 Changes in body composition tend to follow over two to three months.
-This is not a quick fix.
-It’s a foundation that, once built, supports you for the decades ahead.
+It's a foundation that, once built, supports you for the years ahead.

 A Note Before You Go

-That knowledge — the knowledge I had to find myself, the hard way — is what I want to give you.
+That knowledge — the kind I had to piece together myself — is what I want to give you.
 Not after years of searching.
 Now.

 When you're ready to begin: